blippar/aragorn/README.md

 Where the failures/errors are reported and how they are reported depends on the notifier configured.
 For now the only one implemented is the SlackNotifier.
 It is set at the initialization of a test suite.
 During a test suite execution, it stacks every potential failure and/or error.
-At then end of the exectution of the suite, it will send a notification describing what happened if there was any failure or error.
+At the end of the suite execution, it will send a notification describing what happened if there was any failure or error.
 If everything ran without any issue, no notification is sent.

 ## Quick Start

-The directories to watch can be specified via command line positional arguments : `./aragorn dir1 dir2`.
+The directories to watch can be specified via command line positional arguments : `./aragorn run dir1 dir2`.

-You can humanize the log output with `-humanize`.

 ## Test Suites

 ### Creating a test suite

+#### SuiteConfig

 A test suite describes a combination of tests to be run.
-It is composed of some configuration fields and of the test suite itself, that depends on the type set (`HTTP` or `GRPC`).
+It is composed of some configuration fields for the scheduling and notification handling.
+The tests are describe in the suite field depending on the type field (`HTTP` or `GRPC`).

 | Name           | Type                       | Required | Description                                                                                                                           |
 | -------------- | -------------------------- | :------: | ------------------------------------------------------------------------------------------------------------------------------------- |